Justintime50/easypost-bond/README.md

 [![Build Status](https://github.com/Justintime50/easypost-bond/workflows/build/badge.svg)](https://github.com/Justintime50/easypost-bond/actions)

 A proof of concept carrier integration for `Bond` on the EasyPost platform.
 Showcased at the first ever 2020 EasyPost Hackathon!
 This project provided a template that we later followed when EasyPost decided to integrate Bond on its platform.

 **NOTE:** This project was built during a Hackathon and lacks rigor and best practices.

-* Carrier documentation can be found here: https://docs.withbond.io.
+* Carrier documentation can be found here: <https://docs.withbond.io>.
-* Additional Carrier Integration documentation notes can be found in the [DOCUMENTATION.md](DOCUMENTATION.md) file.

 ## Install